Contribution Margin: What it is, why it matters, and how to improve it

 1. What is contribution margin, and why should you care?

 It tells you how much of each dollar rolls toward overhead and profit.
-Expressed as a percentage, it shows your cost floor, and how long you can sustain or scale a product.
+Expressed as a contribution margin percentage, it shows your cost floor so you know how long you can sustain or scale a product.

 This metric matters because it:

-In Runway, you can display contribution margin by product line, giving you instant insights into which offerings deliver the most value.
+In Runway, you can display contribution margin by product line to get instant insights into which offerings deliver the most value.

 2. How to calculate contribution margin (and ratio)